By Rick Becker 28 April 2022

-This does not mean healing in this life is guaranteed in the atonement, it means that Christ was the fulfilment of the messianic passage in Isaiah.
+This does not mean healing in this life is guaranteed in the atonement, it means that Christ was the fulfillment of the messianic passage in Isaiah.
 Matthew was making it clear that Jesus is the messiah, that only he could have performed these miracles.
-Two further incidents recorded in Matthew 8, indicate that Christ’s identity as the Son of God, were being confirmed:
+Two further incidents recorded in Matthew 8, indicate that Christ’s identity as the Son of God, was being confirmed:

 “And the men marveled, saying, “What sort of man is this, that even winds and sea obey him?” – Matt 8:27.

 He was God in the flesh, the messiah.
-He was more than a healer, or a man in right relationship with God.
+He was more than a healer or a man in the right relationship with God.
 When Jesus healed people it was a sign of his identity – God in the flesh who could heal physical illness, but more importantly spiritual illness –

 “Which is easier, to say to the paralytic, ‘Your sins are forgiven,’ or to say, ‘Rise, take up your bed and walk’?
 But that you may know that the Son of Man has authority on earth to forgive sins”—he said to the paralytic – “I say to you, rise, pick up your bed, and go home.”
 Mark 2:9-11.

-Unpacking Bethel’s five arguments – Bethel’s comments that accompanied the post above in italics.
+Unpacking Bethel’s five arguments – Bethel’s comments that accompanied the post above are in italics.